LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

 the corresponding ``RAJA::expt::Reduce`` types to get correct results and to compile successfully.
 Otherwise, a static assertion will be triggered::

   LAMBDA Not invocable w/ EXPECTED_ARGS.
+Ordering and types must match between RAJA::expt::Reduce() and ValOp arguments.

 .. note:: This static assert is only enabled when passing an undecorated C++
           lambda.
 Meaning, this check will not happen when passing